jaison247/PI-Vision-Custom-Symbols/Community Samples/OSIsoft/advancedDataTable/README.md

-Follow these simple instructions to install this custom symbol; the overall process should only take a minutes.
+Follow these simple instructions to install this custom symbol; the overall process should only take a few minutes.

 First, download the custom symbols ZIP file from here: